SQUID: Transition-edge sensors

+In physics

 Another application is the scanning SQUID microscope, which uses a SQUID immersed in liquid helium as the probe.
+With the decreasing size of SQUID sensors, they can equip the tip of an AFM probe.
+Such device allows simultaneous measurement of roughness of the surface of a sample and the local magnetic flux.

 The use of SQUIDs in oil prospecting, mineral exploration, earthquake prediction and geothermal energy surveying is becoming more widespread as superconductor technology develops; they are also used as precision movement sensors in a variety of scientific applications, such as the detection of gravitational waves.

 A SQUID is the sensor in each of the four gyroscopes employed on Gravity Probe B in order to test the limits of the theory of general relativity.